dasunNimantha/PayHere-Gateway-Nodejs-Intergration/readme.md

-# PayHere Payment Gateway for Sri Lankan Users
+# A Payment Gateway for Sri Lankan Users

 This is a payment gateway that created specifically for Sri Lankan users,using express framework and PayHere SDK...